 Interval Scale: 3rd Level of Measurement

 These scales are effective as they open doors for the statistical analysis of provided data.
-Mean, median or mode can be used to calculate the central tendency in this scale.
+Mean, median, or mode can be used to calculate the central tendency in this scale.
 The only drawback of this scale is that there no pre-decided starting point or a true zero value.

-Interval scale contains all the properties of ordinal scale, in addition to which, it offers a calculation of the difference between variables.
+Interval scale contains all the properties of the ordinal scale, in addition to which, it offers a calculation of the difference between variables.
 The main characteristic of this scale is the equidistant difference between objects.

 For instance, consider a Celsius/Fahrenheit temperature scale –